cjfuller/kargo/README.md

 ### Short-term

-- `kargo test` for running tests (and exclusion of test files from builds, etc.)
+- test configuration options for running tests by tag, or specific tests
+- test discovery for top-level functions
 - a number of other configuration options (option to turn off including the kotlin runtime in the jar, support of other source / test layouts, etc.)

 ### Medium-term

 - better support for building / publishing libraries, rather than just runnable applications

 ### Long-term

 - kotlin js/native support

 ## License